 Background on Biz

-Biz served as the Director of Programs at the Women’s Center at Northwestern University for nearly a decade.
-Her her responsibilities included chairing several university-wide committees, including serving as the Co-Chair for the Lesbian, Gay, Bisexual, and Transgender Support Network.
+Biz also served as the Director of Programs at the Women’s Center at Northwestern University for nearly a decade.
+Her responsibilities included chairing several university-wide committees, including serving as the Co-Chair for the Lesbian, Gay, Bisexual, and Transgender Support Network.
 During her time with the LGBT Support Network she spearheaded efforts to secure support and funding for the LGBT Center.
 She guided change in university policies on gender identity and inclusion, providing Safe Space training for over 1000 constituents.
-She continues to work with schools to build their capacity to support students that are LGBTQ.
+She continues to work with schools to build their capacity to support students that are LGBTQ+.
 Her efforts help schools understand sexual identity, gender identity and expression, while ensuring their policies and practices include all student experiences.

 Throughout her life, Biz has been involved as a volunteer, an activist, Board Member, Trainer, Adviser and Consultant with over 200 organizations addressing a range of issues from racial justice to cancer awareness.

 School Culture and Equity